Kho (cooking technique): Origin

 The Vietnamese believe that the kho cooking method was born out of need.

 For most of Vietnam's history, its economy was oriented around subsistence agriculture and subsistence fishing and did not generate a great deal of wealth.
 Most Vietnamese were, therefore, just poor peasants, who worked as farmers and fishermen, trying to make ends meet.
 Kho was created and became popular within their demographic because it helped them stretch the very limited budgets that they had for food in two distinct ways.

 First, kho is a technique where protein sources can be simmered for a long time to make them much more tender.
 Therefore, tougher, and thus cheaper, cuts of meat can be utilized.
-This appealed to Vietnamese peasants, who didn't always have access to more-costly preferred cuts.
+This appealed to Vietnamese peasants, who did not always have access to more costly preferred cuts.

 Second, kho dishes can be modified to encourage eating a great deal of rice and little meat.
 By adjusting some of the ingredients, these dishes can be made to be mild or intensely sweet and/or salty.
 The latter option forces diners to consume: (1) less of the kho dish, which is mainly meat, the most expensive part of the meal, and (2) much more rice, which makes up the cheapest component of the meal.
 Appetites can, thus, be satiated inexpensively, a plus for Vietnamese peasant families.

 From the above reasoning, one can see how kho was born out of necessity during Vietnam's impoverished past.
 Even though Vietnam has become a prosperous nation following the Đổi Mới reforms that were initiated in 1986, this economical cooking method continues to be employed by a vast majority of the population.
 Essentially, what started out as just poor peasant food is now served and eaten at the tables of basically all Vietnamese households regardless of socioeconomic status.